Astronomy enthusiasts are in for a rare treat today as the Mercury journeying across the Sun will be clearly observable from the Earth today.

 Areas that will be able to view the 2019 transit include the Americas, the Atlantic, Pacific Oceans, New Zealand, Europe, Africa, and western Asia.

 These areas can observe the 2019 transit from around 06:35 CST (Central Standard Time, which is the standard time followed by North America) which translates to around 18:05 in the Indian Standard Time.

 The Mercury transit is expected to last almost six hours, with the closest distance of Mercury to the Sun to take place around 09:20 CST (20:50 in Indian Standard Time).

 Only areas that will have the Sun visible during the given time will be able to view the transit.

 How does the transit appear to us?

-A powerful telescope, one that has a magnification of at least 50x, will show a tiny black dot (Mercury) gliding across the Sun.
+A powerful telescope with a magnification of at least 50x will show a tiny black dot (Mercury) gliding across the Sun.
 Mercury covers only 1/283 part of the Sun’s apparent diameter, so it will not be visible to the naked eye.